 Most treatments involve movement therapy and plain old waiting for the “frozen” joint to “thaw.”
 This is of course just a metaphor; the joint is not cold, it’s just stuck.

-However there is hope.
+However, there is hope.
 A treatment protocol pioneered by Sports Therapist James Waslaski is often able to resolve the condition much sooner than waiting for it to thaw.

-Unable to move her arm, she needed help to dress herself, brush her hair, or do other everyday things.
+Unable to move her arm, Tess needed help to dress herself, brush her hair, or do other everyday things.
 Simple movements often meant compensating with other parts of her body, leading to tired and sore neck and shoulder muscles.

 The supraspinatus muscle is the most commonly injured muscle in the rotator cuff — about 80% of cases.1

-Due to the severity of her fall, Jane’s shoulder “hitched”, meaning her humerus bone was jammed up into the acromion (bony part of the shoulder).
+Due to the severity of her fall, Tess’s shoulder “hitched”, meaning her humerus bone was jammed up into the acromion (bony part of the shoulder).
 The damage limited her ability to bring her arm out sideways from her body, a movement called “abduction”.2

 Her ability to rotate her humerus internally or externally was also very limited.
 She could not get past neutral without encountering a hard stop within the shoulder joint, and some pain — signs consistent with frozen shoulder.